 I am on day 10 - 12 and I feel no change.
 Should I be feeling different by now?

 For some people it may take 21 to 60 days (and even longer) to detoxify from gluten and dairy and to begin to feel better.
 You may want to consider a supplementation protocol to give you a boost.
-We tailor the elimination diet for our clients and often add in a unique supplementation program to help jumpstart their health.
+Visit the supplements page in our store to order our elimination diet supplement package.

 The green smoothies are causing gas and bloating.
 Is this normal?

-We receive emails all the time about this concern.
 Yes this is normal for some people.
-As the gut detoxes, gut microflora change.
+As the gut detoxes, gut microflora will change.
 Your body may take some time to adjust.
-For some people, especially those with severely damaged guts, the gas and bloating could be caused by a fructose intolerance, gastric acid insufficiency, or a pancreatic enzyme deficiency.
-We recommend removing apples, pears, dates, honey, and agave nectar from the diet for a period of time to see if your symptoms improve.
-If not, speak to your health care practitioner about utilizing gastric acid and enzyme support supplements. *Tip: replace the apples and pears in the green smoothies with fresh or frozen blueberries, cucumbers, and avocados.
-A small amount of frozen cherries may work for some people.
+For some people, especially those with severely damaged guts, the gas and bloating could be caused by a fructose intolerance (or FODMAP sensitivity), gastric acid insufficiency, or a pancreatic enzyme deficiency.
+We recommend following the low-FODMAP variation of the diet detailed in the book.
+Also speak to your health care practitioner about utilizing gastric acid and enzyme support supplements.

 Can I drink coffee or tea on the diet?

 Wait to add coffee or tea until the challenge phase.
-Caffeine is a stimulate and affects liver detoxification.
+Caffeine is a stimulant and affects liver detoxification.
 Herbal teas such as chamomile, mint, ginger, raspberry leaf, and nettle are fine.